gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 ``-ntomp_pme``
-    When using PME with separate PME ranks, the total number of OpenMP threads per separate PME ranks.
+    When using PME with separate PME ranks, the total number of OpenMP threads per separate PME rank.
     The default, 0, copies the value from ``-ntomp``.

 ``-pin``